isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-dog-shampoo-on-cats/index.md

 - Apple Cider Vinegar
 I would love to hear what products other pet owners have found that they like best for their kitty!

-What natural alternatives did you try?�Let me know in the comments below or at [@PestPolicy)](https://twitter.com/pestpolicy) on Twitter !"
+What natural alternatives did you try?Let me know in the comments below or at [@PestPolicy)](https://twitter.com/pestpolicy) on Twitter !"